nzewdie12/cloud-notes/01-networking-basics/IPv4-and-Network-segmentation.md

 - ARIN : North America (not mexico)
 - LACNIC : Latin America and some Carribean islands
 - RIPE : Europe, The Middle East, and Central Asia.

+---
+## Network Segmentation
+- A layer 2 broadcast domain is every host and switch within a LAN and broadcast domains are seperated/diveded by routers.
+Each router interface connects to a broadcast domain.
+- ARP (Address Resolution Protocol) sends layer 2 broadcasts to known IPv4 address on the local network to discover the associated MAC address.
+- A host typically acquires its IPv4 address configuratoin using the DHCP (Dynamic HOst Configureation Protocol).
+The host with no IP address will broadcast a DHCP discover/request message on the network to locate a DHCP server
+- Large Broadcast domains can have problems because the more host there are the more broadcasts they generate wich can negativly affect the networks
+  - The solution is to break up larger broadcasts into subnets.
+1:  (172.16.0.0 /16) can become 2 : (172.16.0.0 /24 and 172.16.1.0/24)
+  - This results in reduces network traffic, better preformace, enables an administrator to implment security polices, and makes hardware and other issues more local.